tmg0/acao/README.md

 If declared the `ssh` field, all steps under the current job will be executed remotely by default.

-`Acao` will create an SSH connection at the start of the current `job` and close it after all `steps` in the current `job` have been executed.
+`tsmk` will create an SSH connection at the start of the current `job` and close it after all `steps` in the current `job` have been executed.

 You can mixin local command execution by declaring `ssh: false` in `run`.